 18) Eat Sopa Azteca Atop a Bridge Crossing an Alleyway

 Santo Cafe is known for its Sopa Azteca.
-We can personally confirm it is, in fact, delicious; but do know they make some tasty crepes too, among other dishes!
+We can personally confirm it is, in fact, delicious; but do know they make some tasty crepes too, among many other dishes!

 19) Shop (and Eat) ’til You Drop at the Hidalgo Market